Canberra Institute of Technology

-The Canberra Institute of Technology (CIT) is a vocational education provider in Australia's capital city Canberra, the city is located at the northern end of the Australian Capital Territory.
-CIT is the largest Technical and Further Education (TAFE) in the Australian Capital Territory.
+The Canberra Institute of Technology (CIT) is a vocational education provider with five campuses located in Canberra, Australian Capital Territory.
+CIT is the largest Technical and Further Education (TAFE) provider in the Australian Capital Territory.
 Qualifications offered by CIT range from certificate to degree level.
 CIT has campuses across Canberra, located in Bruce, Reid, and Fyshwick.
-CIT also has two learning centres in Tuggeranong Town Centre and Gungahlin which are primarily for students studying via flexible or distance learning.
-CIT provides a wide range of education and training courses that focus on the skills and knowledge needed for the workplace and further study.
+CIT also has two learning centres in Tuggeranong Town Centre and Gungahlin, which are primarily for students studying via flexible or distance learning.
+A Woden campus is currently under construction, due to be completed in 2025.

 History

-CIT was founded in 1928 as the Canberra Technical College, changed in 1975 to Canberra College of Technical and Further Education.
+Originally named the Telopea Park Technical Trades School, the first ‘CIT’ was officially opened by Prime Minister Stanley Bruce on 6 June 1928.
+This was changed in 1975 to the Canberra College of Technical and Further Education.
 It later merged with Bruce and Woden TAFEs.
-It has been a Territory Authority since 4 January 1988 under the A.C.T.
-Institute of Technology and Further Education Act 1987 (now the Canberra Institute of Technology Act 1987).
+It has been a Territory Authority since 4 January 1988.

-Courses offered

-Courses are offered in these fields: